antcpl/qiling-baremetal-enhanced-debugger/examples/mcu/enhanced_debug/example_firmware/README.md

 # example_firmware compilation

 First, you will need to install the ```arm-none-eabi``` toolchain that is necessary to compile C code for baremetal ARM cortex M chips.
+The detailed process is available here : [arm-none-eabi toolchain install](https://learn.arm.com/install-guides/gcc/arm-gnu/)
-Once done, you can go further with these commands :
+Then, you can go further with these commands :

 **To install libopencm3** which is offering all the Hardware Abstraction Layer for the development.
 ```bash